lrnv/inf-gram/readme.md

-This repository contains the content of the INF-PROF lecture.
+This repository contains the content of the INF-GRAM lecture.
 The link to the lectures calls are on Amétice.

 Lecture timings for 2025/2026: